philip-brohan/Meteorographica/docs/install.rst

 Relies on `SciTools <http://scitools.org.uk/>`_.
 So first install `Iris <http://scitools.org.uk/iris/docs/latest/index.html>`_ and `Cartopy <http://scitools.org.uk/cartopy/docs/latest/index.html>`_

-Two environment variables must be set:
+One environment variable must be set:

-* SCRATCH - the name of a directory to download weather data to.
 * CARTOPY_USER_BACKGROUNDS (may be set during Cartopy installation) - the name of a directory to put plot background images in.

 Also requires: